hochschule-darmstadt/MetaAutoML/README.md

 If you like to commit on the submodules you will need to check out a branch there, because the submodules are initially in detached state:
 `git checkout <some branch>`

+You then have to commit and push you changes in the submodule.
+The meta repository will then update its reference to the submodule.
+This update can than be committed in the meta repository.